 High winds can wreak havoc on your home, but usually it is not just the wind you have to worry about.
 It’s whatever the wind is slamming against your house—windows, doors, siding, everything.
 But this house is located less than a mile from the coast, and the owner of this home decided to take some precautions by shielding his windows.

-You know he is right, plywood is heavy, especially if you use three-quarter-inch plywood.
-But you do have some other choices like plastic and listen there have been a lot of improvement in plastic storm shutters since about 1992 after hurricane Andrew hit the west.
+Allen Lyle: You know he is right, plywood is heavy, especially if you use three-quarter-inch plywood.
+But you do have some other choices out there like plastic and listen there have been a lot of improvement in plastic storm shutters since about 1992 after hurricane Andrew hit the US.
 Here’s a great example.
 This is a corrugated polypropylene panel.
 It is rated for the highest impact standards.
 But look at this, it is 75% lighter than plywood.
 One other benefit, because it is translucent, it still lets light in your house, unlike plywood.
-And because it is polypropylene, it won’t rot it won’t warp, will likely last the lifetime of your home.
+And because it is polypropylene, it won’t rot, it won’t warp, will likely last the lifetime of your home.

 Now, it is not all sunshine and roses.
 It’s true that this is a great panel, but just like plywood, you have to have a place to store it and even though this is the least expensive of all the systems out there, still plan on paying about four times more for this than you would for three-quarter-inch plywood.

-Even if you protected your windows there is still maybe a weak point in your home in the event a very high winds.
-Now most people aren’t even thinking about their doors and protecting them in the event of a storm.
+Danny Lipford: Even if you protected your windows there still may be a weak point in your home in the event of very high winds.
+Now most people don’t even think about their doors and protecting them in the event of a storm.
 But they can be very vulnerable, too, especially your garage doors.
 And think about it, these are big expanses of metal or wood that are built very light, so that they can be raised and lowered.
 And to make matters worse, they are only supported on two sides, and not top and bottom.

-You know making a drywall repair is inevitable.
-You know it going to you happen, you just don’t know when.
+Jodi Marks: You know making a drywall repair is inevitable.
+You know it is going to you happen, you just don’t know when.
 The work is not that complicated, but it is messy.
-And it can be a hassle, if you do not have the right tools and materials.
-Making a small repair job convenient is the idea behind this new repair kit in a can.
+And it can be a hassle, if you do not have the right tools and material.
+Making a small repair job convenient and easy is the idea behind this new repair kit in a can.

 It’s called Jig-A-Patch, and it combines the three key things you need for drywall repairs into one all inclusive can.
 For starters, the cap doubles as a putty knife, and then the spackle itself is sprayable.
 That means no more scraping and stirring to try to revive a dried out container.
 On top of the can there is a sanding pad, which is reusable and washable.
 So, unlike ordinary sandpaper, it can be rinsed out when it is full of spackle.